ci-group/revolve2/examples/3_experiment_foundations/3e_explore_initial_population/README.md

-In this example you simulate a multiple robots in the same scene, and then calculate their x-y displacement.
-Since the robots are within one scene, they can interact with one another.

-First see the `3c_evaluate_multiple_isolated_robots` example.
-This example is extremely similar, but will ommit some of the commentary.
+In this example you will learn how to create N random robots, starting from their genotypes and the process of mapping them into phenotypes and finally robots in order to asses the "quality" of your initial population and individual morphological traits.

 You learn:
+- How to generate N random genotypes (where N is set in config.py).
+- How to develop the genotypes into phenotypes to form robots.
-- How to put multiple robots in the same scene.
+- How to visualize such robots to asses their morphologies
-- How to process the simulation results.
+- How to use the "MorphologicalMeasures" class to calculate different morpholoical traits of individuals.
+- How to use such measures to compute population metrics, such as diversity.